 Grave Hunger Crisis Stares India’s Most Marginalised: Hunger Watch Report

-New Delhi: Two years into the pandemic, approximately more than two-thirds of Indian households surveyed across 14 states reported experiencing some kind of food insecurity, according to the findings of the second round of Hunger Watch survey.
+Two years into the pandemic, approximately more than two-thirds of Indian households surveyed across 14 states reported experiencing some kind of food insecurity, according to the findings of the second round of Hunger Watch survey.

 The Hunger Watch survey, conducted between December, 2021, and January, 2022, by the Right To Food Campaign and the Centre For Equity Studies, aimed to track and document the hunger situation among vulnerable communities through in-person surveys.
 Socially and economically vulnerable households continue to reel under fall in income, food insecurity, and the lack of a comprehensive social security net, the report showed.